-At Amplitude, I facilitate lots of workshops.
-Many of these workshops center around deciding what to measure.
-This starts, of course, with asking good questions.
-Good questions help teams focus their measurement/telemetry efforts, and increase the likelihood that what they measure will enable valuable insights.
+As we learned earlier in Part 1: Measurement vs. Metrics in Product Analytics Instrumentation, good questions help teams focus their measurement efforts, and increase the likelihood that what they measure will enable valuable insights.
 A couple of well chosen events and event properties beat out a firehose of data and/or an autotrack solution any day.

-In this post, I’d like to share some helpful approaches to eliciting impactful questions so that your team can make better decisions about what to measure.
+In this section, I’d like to dig deeper.
+I’m going to share some helpful approaches to eliciting impactful questions so that your team can make better decisions about what to measure.
 This takes practice, but better question asking is within any team’s reach.

 Before we jump into the nitty gritty, I wanted to share the most important thing I’ve learned:

 You need to make it safe to ask “dumb” and less fully-formed questions.
 And you can’t rush it.
 When the people brainstorming are worried about looking silly, they’ll shut down.
 If they feel rushed, they’ll stick with surface-level questions.
 Great questions spring from less-great questions which spring from “bad” questions.
 It takes time and multiple cycles of divergence and convergence to come up with the highest impact questions.

 So make the time and make it safe.

 OK, with that out of the way, let’s get started.

 For a long time, I would start question brainstorming activities with the question “where do we need to reduce uncertainty?”
 That was it.
 This is the purist hat I mentioned in The 4 (5 Actually) Approaches.
 Some teams loved the ambiguity.
 They ran with it.
 But for other teams it was too open-ended.
 It was intimidating.
 I’ve since adapted my approach.

 When it comes to being “data informed”, people generally have one of three related needs:

 - I need to make a decision, and I need data to inform that decision.